-Shantell Martin is an interesting character; she begins each day with a series of sneezing.
+Shantell Martin is an interesting character; each day she begins with a series of sneezing.
 She seems to cope very well at being both a very serious, practical person, while at the same time being a big kid.
-She doesn’t really show the world when she is extremely excited or disappointed.
+Never really showing the world when she is extremely excited or disappointed.
 Shantell loves to learn, to talk with people who know more than she does about pretty much any subject, she is hardworking and kind, sometimes she has more energy than she knows what to do with it and when given the chance will dance around a room to exert some of that extra energy.
 She is ambitious and loves the idea that we are always growing our capacity to be better kinder human BEings.

 When I was six, I thought I would grow up to be a: